-: Regional attribution of each regime in (a) the observations and (b) the model simulations.
+Figure 14: Regional attribution of each regime for k=3 in the Southern Ocean in (a) the observations and (b) the GISS model simulations.
 Each spatial grid point for every month is associated with its relative frequency of occurrence in the cluster output, and then the months are averaged per regime to output the average frequency of occurrence in each regime.
 Model regimes are calculated using the monthly groups identified by the observation temporal attribution.